plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE2_Agent.md

 # LAB 6: Second Agent, a City Poet agent based on ChatCompletionAgent with skills

 ## Create Agent Skill (tool)

 1. Create a the WeatherPlugin.

-    Add a new file call WeatherPlugin.cs in your project, same folder than Program.cs
+    Add a new file named WeatherPlugin.cs in your project, same folder as Program.cs

     Add the following code for the plugin
     ```csharp